react-native-static-server/react-native-static-server/README.md

 # @react-native-static-server/react-native-static-server

 A cross platform component for serving static assets with React Native.
+This library provides essential function for "wrapped" web apps and deserves to be actively maintained.
+This official fork has been created for that purpose.

 ## Getting started